Apollo1840/machine_learning_theory/ml/feature_selection.md

 - (more common) use k-th NN to estimate the entropy and measure MI by entropy of X, Y and (X, Y).
 Since $I(x; Y)=H(x)+H(y)-H(x, y)$.

+Comments:

-Advantage of MI as FS:
+- Advantage of MI as FS:
   - Both numerical and categorical features.
   - Capture non-linear relationship and has no assumption of the distribution.
   - (variant mRMR is robust to feature redundance).
+- Dissadvantage of MI as FS:
+  - Since it  has no assumption of the distribution, it is prune to
+    - noisy random dependency
+    - high cardinality feature, because more likely to have noisy dependency

 ### Wrapper methods (Model-based)